AllExecutive TeamSenior Volunteer TeamFoundersPatronsTrustees

 Muhammad Gangat

-The Scheme gave me an insight into the workings of a number of legal teams across the City, through activities that made me more confident, able and comfortable with legal lexis, all whilst enjoying myself with an amazing group of people on the scheme with me and those guiding us too.
+The SMBP Work Insight and Skills week gave me an insight into the workings of a number of legal teams across the City, through activities that made me more confident, able, and comfortable with legal lexis.
+What I learnt on the programme has stayed with me until today, whilst also giving me access to individuals and businesses I otherwise would never have dreamt of being in contact with.

 Head of Student Experience